adopted-ember-addons/ember-data-factory-guy/README.md

   - make
 - [Sample model test (user-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/models/user-test.js)
 - [Sample component test (translate-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/components/translate-test.js)
-- You need to use the 'startApp' function that ember provides in the /tests/helper directory to set up the application because that is how FactoryGuy sets up the store for you and loads the factories
+- You need to use the 'startApp' function that ember-cli provides for you in the /tests/helper/start-app file to set up the application because that is how FactoryGuy sets up the store for you and loads the factories

 **Note**